 The IAS–USA recognizes that although the distinction between promotional and nonpromotional events is well defined in the United States, particularly by US Food and Drug Administration (FDA) laws and regulations, such rigorously defined distinctions do not necessarily exist outside of the United States.
 Moreover, local customs and perceptions of promotional versus independent activities vary outside the United States.
 In countries where there is no Accreditation Council for Continuing Medical Education (ACCME) structure or equivalent arbiter of the independence of educational content from the marketing objectives of commercial companies, individuals who participate in IAS–USA activities must agree not to accept direct payment from commercial companies for lectures or presentations, other educational events, or company satellite conferences.
+The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.
+The ACCME does not consider providers of clinical service directly to patients to be commercial interests - unless the provider of clinical service is owned, or controlled by, an ACCME-defined commercial interest.”
 Any personal compensation (eg, honoraria or speaker fees or travel) for participation in such events must be coordinated through an independent third party, such as the speaker’s academic or medical institution or a charity.
 Other clearly promotional activities are included in the policy as described above.

 IAS–USA program staff will work with prospective activity participants to determine whether they meet the policy’s compliance criteria.
 Individuals who have had no association with an industry promotional or marketing effort in the previous 12 months are eligible to serve in IAS–USA programs, providing they also comply with existing IAS–USA policies on conflict of interest and disclosure.
 Individuals who are currently associated with an industry promotional or marketing effort will not be eligible to serve in IAS–USA programs until 12 months from the date their industry association ends.
 This policy does not exclude individuals who serve as consultants on company advisory boards, receive support to conduct scientific or clinical research, or participate in certified CME activities, with or without commercial support.